mihailfox/proxmox-openapi/docs/devcontainer.md

 - GitHub-hosted tools install the newest published release when `*Version` and `*Tag` are omitted.
 - The feature prefers authenticated `gh` lookups and automatically falls back to anonymous REST calls.
 - APT-backed tools reuse the distro packages unless explicitly toggled to `gh-release`.

+## Host Initialization

+Before the container starts, `.devcontainer/scripts/initialize-host.sh` runs on the host to create bind mount targets such as `~/.codex`, `~/.claude`, and `~/.claude.json`.
+This prevents Docker from failing when optional configuration files are absent locally while still allowing host ↔ container synchronization.

 ## Lifecycle Scripts